ConnexCS Customers are organized through customer cards.

-- Customer Name: A name or unique identifier for each customer.
+- Name: A name or unique identifier for each customer.

-- Pending Approval: New signups will be listed as pending approval.
+Pending Approval: New signups are listed as Pending Approval.
 The customer cannot pass calls or become active until this phase is completed.

-- Minimum Payment: Set the minimum payment to keep accounts active.
+- Minimum Payment: Set the minimum payment a customer can add to recharge the account.

 - Currency: Select the currency from the dropdown menu.
 Note that you won't be able to change the account currency once the account is created.

 - PayPal Email: The email address associated with the customer's PayPal account.
-(This is relevant when using the IPN API.
-Customer can make payments directly through PayPal instead of using the Customer Portal.
+(This is relevant when using the IPN API which allows customers to make payments directly through PayPal instead of using the Customer Portal.
 See our API documentation for details on PayPal IPN.)

 - Website: The customer's website address.

-- TOML: This is a data storage mechanism for configuration.
-Similar to INI files, you can create advanced customization to set values, etc, for Script Forge to reference later.
+- TOML: This is a data storage mechanism for configuration, similar to INI files.
+It allows you to create advanced customization to set values, etc, for Script Forge to reference later.

 Mobile messages will be sent globally, but there are some reports of issues with SMS being delivered to numbers in India.
-These messages are sent on the Twilio network, so whatever they deliver ConnexCS will deliver.
+These messages are sent on the Twilio network, so ConnexCS can only deliver what they deliver.

-Save.
-For all field details, see Adding Customers above.
+Edit.
+For all field details, see Create Customers above.